c3g/GenPipes/pipelines/dnaseq/README.md

   --no-json             do not create JSON file per analysed sample to track
                         the analysis status (default: false i.e. JSON file will be created)
+  --json-pt             create JSON file for project_tracking database
+                        ingestion (default: false i.e. JSON file will NOT be created)
   --report              create 'pandoc' command to merge all job markdown
                         report files in the given step range into HTML, if they exist; if --report is set, --job-scheduler,